 Advocating For The People Of New Jersey

 If your finances will be impacted by your divorce, call the attorneys at Diamond & Diamond, P.A., right away.
 Our lawyers at our office in Millburn can be reached at 973-671-1354 or via email.
-Consultations are free.
+Initial consultations are free.